 Custom Fields in the Installed Templates

 As you create a Template, you can choose where you want Custom Fields that your Template contains to be located.
-Will it be the Installed Template itself in or the Page's 'Custom Fields' section - it's up to you!
+Will it be in the Installed Template itself or in the Page's 'Custom Fields' section - it's up to you!